 Choosing a mortgage lender

-Most important to the financial considerations, you will want to work with a lender you can trust, someone that will work effectively, and a lender that offers a range of mortgage loan options.
+Most important, you will want to work with a lender you can trust, someone that will work effectively, and a lender that offers a range of mortgage loan options.

 - Make a list of lenders.
 Your Realtor will know several area lenders and can provide you with a list of contacts.